-Bonus Content: Download this blogpost!
+Bonus Content: Download this blog post!

 Understanding Data Privacy Compliance

-The CCPA, which went into effect in January 2020, is a data privacy law that applies to businesses that collect personal information from California residents.
-The law gives California residents the right to know what personal information is being collected about them, the right to request that their information be deleted, and the right to opt-out of the sale of their personal information.
+The California Consumer Privacy Act (CCPA), effective from January 2020, is a significant data privacy legislation targeting businesses that gather personal information from residents of California.
+This law empowers Californians with several rights regarding their personal data: the right to be informed about the data collected on them, the right to request the deletion of their information, and the right to opt out of the sale of their personal information.

 Key Data Privacy Regulations and Standards

-- Sarbanes-Oxley Act
+• Sarbanes-Oxley Act (SOX)

 The Importance of Compliance in Today's Business Environment